christian-cleberg/cleberg.net/content/blog/2022-03-24-server-hardening.md

 Once the data leaves the server, where does it go?
 In my case, it goes to a managed switch.
 In this case, I asked the following:

--   What settings is the switch using?
+-   What configurations is the switch using?
 -   Am I using VLANs?
     -   Yes, I am using 802.1Q VLANs.
 -   Are the VLANs configured properly?